 It soon became clear our daughter could apply for membership to the Daughters of the American Revolution, through no less than four different lines.

-Not sure if she would be interested in this particular part of her heritage I brought up the subject one evening.
-Surprisingly Starr became excited about the entire process and wanted to see where it would lead.
+Wondering if she would be interested in this particular part of her heritage, I brought up the subject one evening.
+Surprisingly, Starr became excited about the entire process and wanted to see where it would lead.

 With that in mind I decided to focus my research on the family with the earliest links to the nation.
 That is when I stumbled upon James Starr, my husband's 3rd cousin 6x removed.

-In the course of reading about this ancestor the terms "Sons of Liberty" and "Boston Tea Party" kept appearing in the hit list.
+While reading about this ancestor, the terms "Sons of Liberty" and "Boston Tea Party" kept appearing in the hit list.